-Tanner-Anderson & Walker (2023) research shows the challenges faced by African American students in PWIs regarding their lack of support.
-Tanner-Anderson & Walker shows that positive African American faculty-mentorship experiences can mitigate stressors and enhance students' overall graduate experience at PWIs.
-Tanner-Anderson & Walker's research emphasizes the importance of culturally relevant mentorship by addressing the specific needs and challenges encountered by African American graduate students at PWIs.
+Tanner-Anderson and Walker’s (2023) research showed the challenges faced by African American students in PWIs regarding their lack of support.
+Tanner-Anderson, and Walkershowed that positive African American faculty-mentorship experiences can mitigate stressors and enhance students' overall graduate experience at PWIs.
+Tanner-Anderson and Walker's research emphasizes the importance of culturally relevant mentorship by addressing the specific needs and challenges encountered by African American graduate students at PWIs.

-Stout et al. (2018) and Remaker et al. (2021) research highlight the benefits of mentoring programs at PWIs.
-Tanner-Anderson & Walker's (2023) research focuses on the specific impact of African American mentorship on the experiences of African American graduate students at PWIs.
+Stout et al. (2018) and Remaker et al.’s (2021) research highlighted the benefits of mentoring programs at PWIs.
+Tanner-Anderson and Walker's (2023) research focused on the specific impact of African American mentorship on the experiences of African American graduate students at PWIs.
 These research findings suggest that African American mentorship can play an important role in fostering a supportive academic environment and by promoting the retention and success of African American students in graduate programs.
-These studies contribute to the understanding of how African American mentorship programs can support African American students population and address the retention and success of African American students at PWIs.
+These studies contribute to the understanding of how African American mentorship programs can support the African American student population and address the retention and success of African American students at PWIs.

 In reference to theme (b) the participant stated “In the Black organizations we were in, you could be leaders in them.
 You could be out in the front.
 You could be in the pictures representing them” (P5).
-“The best experience was being a member of the NPHC, Divine Nine, Sigma Gamma Rho Sorority, Inc. We collaborated to do community service, address issues of injustice on campus and developed lifelong friendships”.
-(P7).
+“The best experience was being a member of the NPHC, Divine Nine, Sigma Gamma Rho Sorority, Inc. We collaborated to do community service, address issues of injustice on campus, and developed lifelong friendships” (P7).

-In the literature, Ransom (2017) identifies a sense of belonging as an important factor that influences motivation and persistence among African American students.
-Ransom 2017, research suggests that when students feel a strong connection to their academic community and peers, they are more likely to persevere through challenges and achieve academic success.
-Ransom research shows the psychological impact of belongingness on students' endurance.
-Booker (2016) focuses on the role of faculty and peer engagement in promoting a sense of belonging among African American college students.
-Booker’s findings highlight the importance of supportive relationships with faculty and peers in fostering a positive campus climate where African American students feel valued and included.
-Booker research shows the significance of faculty and peers’ connections in enhancing students' sense of belonging and academic engagement.
+In the literature, Ransom (2017) identified a sense of belonging as an important factor that influences motivation and persistence among African American students.
+Ransom (2017), research suggested that when students feel a strong connection to their academic community and peers, they are more likely to persevere through challenges and achieve academic success.
+Ransom’s research showed the psychological impact of belongingness on students' endurance.
+Booker (2016) focused on the role of faculty and peer engagement in promoting a sense of belonging among African American college students.
+Booker’s (2016) findings highlight the importance of supportive relationships with faculty and peers in fostering a positive campus climate where African American students feel valued and included.
+Booker’s (2016) research showed the significance of faculty and peers’ connections in enhancing students' sense of belonging and academic engagement.

-Gillen-O’Neel (2021) research explores the contribution of Greek-lettered organizations in fostering peer relationships and a sense of belonging among African American students.
-Gillen-O’Neel research suggests that involvement in these organizations provides students with opportunities for social interaction, leadership development, and community engagement which contribute to their sense of belonging at PWI.
-Kelly (2021) examines the impact of student involvement in institutional organizations, clubs, and activities on their sense of validation and retention.
-Kelly shows that active participation in extracurricular activities enhances students' sense of identity and connection to the institution, thereby contributing to their academic persistence and overall satisfaction with their college experience.
+Gillen-O’Neel’s (2021) research explored the contribution of Greek-lettered organizations in fostering peer relationships and a sense of belonging among African American students.
+Gillen-O’Neel’s (2021) research suggested that involvement in these organizations provides students with opportunities for social interaction, leadership development, and community engagement which contributes to their sense of belonging at PWI.
+Kelly (2021) examined the impact of student involvement in institutional organizations, clubs, and activities on their sense of validation and retention.
+Kelly showed that active participation in extracurricular activities enhances students' sense of identity and connection to the institution, thereby contributing to their academic persistence and overall satisfaction with their college experience.